 Account for Spiral Stretch

 Spiral stretch can lead to broken spirals or motor overload.
-It’s important that the spiral has room to expand under load or it could scrape the back of the inlet or restrictor cap and cause failure.
+It’s important that the spiral has room to expand under load, or it could scrape the back of the inlet or restrictor cap and cause failure.

-Flexible screw conveyors will not completely empty out.
+• Is there adequate material in the hopper – Flexible screw conveyors will not completely empty out.
 Even if there is some material in the hopper, it may not convey without an adequate amount of “head” of material.

 Check the Feed Restriction

-Why is my Flexible Screw Conveyor locking up or failing?
+Why Is My Flexible Screw Conveyor Locking Up or Failing?

-The Spiral is Overloaded
+The Spiral Is Overloaded

-Is the feed restrictor set properly?
+The best way to check whether the spiral is overloaded is to ask yourself: Is the feed restrictor set properly?
 Overloading the conveyor can result in high amp draw or motor overload, motor damage, spiral damage, premature wear, etc.

 Not all materials convey well in this type of conveyor.
 Cohesive materials or materials high in moisture can smear and cause the spiral to lock up.
 In some cases, a conveyor with a beveled spiral can convey those types of material.
 We always recommend having your material tested in a test lab so that you get the best type of conveyor for your application.